13 Fire Hazards That Are Rare But True

-We’ve all heard the common causes of household fires: accidents while cooking, matches and lighters in the wrong hands, lint accumulation in the dryer and so on.
+We’ve all heard about the common causes of household fires: accidents while cooking, matches and lighters in the wrong hands, lint accumulation in the dryer and space heater mishaps, to name a few.
 However, fires are often unpredictable, and they can ignite in bizarre ways.
-Find out what unusual fire hazards may be in your home and take action to protect yourself and your possessions today.
+Find out what hidden fire hazards may be in your home and take action to protect yourself and your possessions today.

 One of the best ways you can promote fire safety in the home is to periodically keep an eye on the Consumer Product Safety Commission website to make sure you don’t have products recalled for a fire hazard.
-Common recalled items are:
+Commonly recalled items include:

 • Microwaves